janvsec/ReverseShell/README.md

 # ReverseShell
-Simple reverse shell examples
-Basic examples, some of them can get flagged
+Documentation of reverse shell implementations in various programming languages, including detection and prevention techniques.